-The Physical Education Program challenges students to reach their fullest physical and intellectual potentials through various physical and kinesthetic awareness activities.
-Students are encouraged to focus on their own abilities, rather than those of others, and to develop a strong sense of good sportsmanship and cooperation in their interactions with their classmates.
+The Physical Education Program challenges students to reach their fullest physical, social/emotional, and intellectual potentials through various fun and enthusiastic planned activities.
+While engaging in our friendly, yet challenging environment, students develop a strong sense of sportsmanship, confidence, and citizenship along with their classmates.

 Grades PreK-2: Physical Education emphasizes free exploration, body awareness, and proprioceptive activities with modified equipment and physical examples.
-Through various activities, students learn to work individually, with multiple partners, and within groups.
-Emphasis is placed upon cooperation, teamwork, and good sportsmanship.
+Through various activities, students learn to work individually, with partners, and within groups.
+Emphasis is placed on cooperation, teamwork, and good sportsmanship.

 Grades 3-4: Students learn proper exercise performance and routines while learning to set realistic goals for their own strength, endurance, and flexibility throughout the school year.
 Classes become more sports-oriented as specific developmental skills, rules, and strategies of sports are taught; while the importance of good sportsmanship is also defined and explored.
 The concept of learning how to use individual strengths to better oneself and achieve success is the main focus, rather than a concentration on winning and losing.

 Grade 5: The Physical Education Program takes a deeper dive into the science of physical fitness and teaching the importance of healthy diets, exercise, and lifestyle.
 It also advances on sport specific concepts and teachings; presenting students with the opportunity to gain experience in a wide range of individual and team sports.
 Personal growth, confidence building, and skill development are supported through individual attention and positive reinforcement.
 Cultivating a deeper understanding and appreciation for the different sports and athletic activities offered, students will come away with greater comfort and confidence to serve them as they move up into the team sports programs.

 Below is a list of the sports and activities in which your child will participate over the course of the school year:

 |Fun and Games||Yoga|